tanjirantu/tanjirantu.github.io/_posts/using-webhooks-for-your-payment-integration/2022-01-22-benefits-of-using-webhooks-in-payment-integration.md

 Webhooks, an approach used to handle unpredictable state of an event.
 It is one of the techniques used to design `event driven` api.

 Let's say we need a status of a perticular resource.
-What we do in this scenario is we make a request to the api, the api might retrive the information interacting with a database then return respond back to the client.
+What we do in this scenario is we make a request to the api, the api might retrive the information interacting with a database then respond back to the client.

 What if the resourse is not in a complete state?
 The client would have to keep sending request until the state is completed.
 This is highly inefficient right?
 If the status change is unpredictable then we might lose a lot of our resources both on the client side and on the server.